Xitee1/AppDaemon-useful-apps/README.md

     - A vacuum that exposes its cords as attribute the following format: Position (x, x, x)
     - A floor plan of your home (TODO optional but recommended)
     - pillow python package (Read INSTALL_PY_PACKAGES.md)

+# SolarDeviceController
+#### Not available yet, needs rewrite
+    Control devices based on solar production, power consumption, battery percentage (optional) and time (optional)

+    Requirements:
+    - Sensor for current solar production (W), current power consumption (W), solar battery (%, optional)
+    - Controlled device must be controllable by services turn_on/turn_off
+    - Controlled devices need a rather constant consumption (Devices whose power supply varies a lot do not work well)
+    - Need to know the average power consumption of the devices (for Example: 700W, 900W,...).
+      It does not need smart plugs that measure the power consumption.
+These values must be hard-coded.
+# BatteryChargeLimiter
+#### Not available yet, needs rewrite
+#### Originally developed for solar battery, it is planned to make this work for more battery types (for example Smartphone charger with Smart Plug)
+    With this app you can limit the charge capacity of your batteries.
+    For some batteries, this can also only allow charge or only allow discharge.

+    # TODO
+    Requirements:
+    - Controllable battery